cs1302uga/cs1302-ce13/README.md

    1. Look at the first error reported by `javac`;
    1. Write the error down in your notes;
    1. Fix the error in the code using type casting;
-   1. Recompile; then
+   1. Recompile;
-   1. Note the fix in your notes.
+   1. Note the fix in your notes; then
    1. Repeat as needed.

    **Note:** Unless absolutely necessary, casting should be avoided.
 We are doing it here for educational purposes.

 1. Run `Driver`.
+If you counter an exception, then detail the following in your notes:
+   1. The complete output of the compiler;
+   1. Why the exception was thrown;
+   1. Fix the code without changing the datatype of the `lastDouble` variable;
+   1. Recompile;
+   1. Note the attempted fix; then
+   1. Repeat as needed.

+1. Commit the changes to your local copy of the exercise repository.
+Be sure to include a good log message.

+**CHECKPOINT**

+1.
 1. It looks like there might be some redundancy among the different container classes.
    In your notes, draw a new UML diagram that reduces the overall redundancy by adding or removing classes and interfaces and making use of appropriate inter-class